Modern Foreign Languages

 Key Stage Four

-The department offers GCSE courses in all three languages to students who have studied the relevant language at Key Stage 3.
+The department offers GCSE courses in French and Spanish to students who have studied the relevant language at Key Stage 3.
 Students benefit from five hours teaching over a two week timetable.
 Dual linguists are able to study two languages to GCSE with five lessons in each language.
 Students all have their own copy of the relevant text book to use at school and home and are encouraged to study independently.

 Students continue to develop the four language skills of listening, speaking, reading and writing to a greater depth and all students are entered for either the Foundation or Higher level GCSE examination.

-The department follows the AQA GCSE specification in all three languages which is assessed by four final examinations at the end of Year 11.
+The department follows the AQA GCSE specification in both languages which is assessed by four final examinations at the end of Year 11.

 Key Stage Five